ptidejteam/bms-api-mockup/README.md

 ```

 ### Running the Applications
 Each application can be run separately on different ports.
 Below are the instructions for running each application.

+<em> NB: You must rename `sample_env` to `.env` before running any of the applications </em>

 1. Run enteliweb Application
 ```